corda/corda-docs/content/en/docs/corda-os/4.6/event-scheduling.md

   corda-os-4-6:
     identifier: corda-os-4-6-event-scheduling
     parent: corda-os-4-6-tutorials-index
-    weight: 1160
+    weight: 1060
 tags:
 - event
 - scheduling
-title: Event scheduling
+title: Scheduling time-based events
 ---

-# Event scheduling
+# Scheduling time-based events

-This article explains our approach to modelling time based events in code.
+This tutorial explains our approach to modelling time based events in code.
 It explains how a contract state can expose an upcoming event and what action to take if the scheduled time for that event is reached.